-- Be derived from the unmet needs of individuals with developmental disabilities and their families.
+- be derived from the unmet needs of people with DD and their families;

-- Establish or strengthen a program for the direct funding of a state self-advocacy organization led by individuals with developmental disabilities.
+- establish or strengthen a program for the direct funding of a state self-advocacy organization led by individuals with DD;

-- Support opportunities for individuals with developmental disabilities who are considered leaders to provide leadership training to individuals with developmental disabilities who may become leaders.
+- support opportunities for people with DD who are considered leaders to provide leadership training to people with DD who may become leaders; and

-- Support and expand the participation of individuals with developmental disabilities in cross-disability and culturally diverse leadership coalitions.
+- support and expand the participation of people with DD in cross-disability and culturally diverse leadership coalitions.

-The Texas Council for Developmental Disabilities must submit a detailed report to the federal government each year that indicates the degree to which the goals and objectives of the State Plan have been met.
-Summaries of activities initiated and empirical data about how many people benefited from specific activities must also be submitted.
+Each year, TCDD submits a detailed report to the federal government that indicates the degree to which the goals and objectives of the state plan have been met.
+The report includes summaries of activities and empirical data on how many people benefited from those activities.